-The calculation of molecular magnetizabilities is invoked by the keyword .MAGNET in the \\PROPERTIES input module.
+The calculation of molecular magnetizabilities is invoked by the keyword .MAGNET in the PROPERTIES input module.
 Thus a complete input file for the calculation of molecular magnetizabilities will look like:

-- \\DALTON INPUT
+- DALTON INPUT

 - .RUN PROPERTIES

-- \\WAVE FUNCTIONS
+- WAVE FUNCTIONS

 - .HF

-- \\PROPERTIES
+- PROPERTIES

-&lt;sup>1DALTON2011 2.0 now only calculates the symmetry-distinct contributions to the spin-dipole operator, that is-six instead of nine elements are calculated for this operator.
+1Dalton now only calculates the symmetry-distinct contributions to the spin-dipole operator, that is-six instead of nine elements are calculated for this operator.